-- 2.1.1 Harmonised risk assessment culture, with the necessary knowledge and expertise, is ensured at EU level.
-This is achieved via the further development of EU and international cooperation fora and channels, capacity building initiatives, long-term partnerships, flexible and innovative workforce planning and sourcing; as well as strengthened approaches, leveraged by social science, for engaging with those who can provide input into EFSA's activities. - 2.1.2 The quality and scale of crisis preparedness and the identification of emerging risks is improved.
-Strengthened foresight and horizon scanning will lead to this result, and so will the linking of early warning systems and data systems across the EU bodies, Member States and international organisations such as WHO.
-Better coordination in media monitoring and early warning communications will support these efforts. - 2.1.3 The quality of scientific guidance and methodologies, with the necessary risk assessment capabilities is improved to address future challenges.
-Within its risk assessment approaches, EFSA will develop and integrate new scientific developments, innovations in food systems, data, and technology, and strive to meet One health policy needs.
+2.1.1 Harmonised risk assessment culture, with the necessary knowledge and expertise, is ensured at EU level.
+This is achieved via the further development of EU and international cooperation fora and channels, shared platforms and infrastructures, capacity building initiatives, long-term partnerships, flexible and innovative workforce planning and sourcing; as well as strengthened approaches, leveraged by social science, for engaging with all actors who can provide input into EFSA's activities.

+2.1.2 The quality and scale of crisis preparedness and the identification of emerging risks is improved.
+Strengthened foresight and horizon scanning will lead to this result, and so will the linking of early warning systems and data systems across the EU bodies, EU Agencies with different remits, Member States and international organisations such as WHO, FAO and OIE.
+This can be achieved by further evolving the existing networks on emerging risks.
+Better coordination in media and social media monitoring and early warning communications will support these efforts.

+2.1.3 The quality of scientific guidance and methodologies, with the necessary risk assessment capabilities is improved to address future challenges.
+Within its risk assessment approaches, EFSA will develop and integrate new scientific developments focusing on NAM-based methods and the minimisation of animal testing, innovations in food systems, data, and technology, and strive to meet One health policy needs.

-- 2.1.4 Preparedness for future regulatory and policy needs addressing the EU Farm to Fork, Biodiversity and Chemical strategies is ensured, with a view of contributing to the achievement of Sustainable Development Goals (SDGs).
-Exploratory studies and projects to implement new legislation will be undertaken; EFSA will advocate for relevant topics to be included as priorities for EU co-funded research programmes. - 2.1.5 Wider access to and broader exploitation of data and analytics is achieved.
-EFSA will strengthen a collaborative data governance together with Member States and other Agencies, improve data quality and interoperability, and draw on AI-enabled analytics and technologies.
+2.1.4 Preparedness for future regulatory and policy needs addressing the EU Farm to Fork, Biodiversity and Chemical strategies is ensured, with a view of contributing to the achievement of Sustainable Development Goals (SDGs).
+Exploratory studies and projects to implement new legislation will be undertaken; EFSA will advocate for relevant topics to be included as priorities for EU co-funded research programmes particularly the EU research and innovation framework programme Horizon Europe, Jointly with ENVI agencies, EFSA will propose solutions that support simplification, cost savings and improved regulatory predictability, such as for example the "One substance-one assessment" approach.

+2.1.5 Wider access to and broader exploitation of data and analytics is achieved.
+EFSA will strengthen a collaborative data governance together with Member States and other Agencies, improve data quality and interoperability in line with the One Health approach, and draw on Artificial Intelligence-enabled analytics and technologies.
 Activities will be supported by novel data services and data products developed, using collaborative digital platforms delivered in a One Health EU ecosystem.